 If you have an audio track of a particular piece, you can bind that track to the corresponding sheet music in forScore and control playback directly from within the app.
 Select the "Audio" tab and tap the round + button to select tracks from your iTunes music library, or tap the rectangular + button to view files stored in the app's documents directory.
-(Audio files can be created using the record feature, imported from other apps, or transferred via iTunes file sharing.)
+(Audio files can be created using the record feature, imported from other apps, or transferred via the Files app or File Sharing interface.)